ungov/ungov.github.io/pages/submit.md

 permalink: /submit/
 ---

 <div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <strong>Service update:</strong> we're taking a bit of time out to think about how UNGOV will develop.
-You can continue to submit ideas, but we might take a bit longer than usual to get back to you.</div>
+You can continue to submit ideas, but we might take a bit longer than usual to get back to you.
+If you'd like to help please <a href="/contact/" class="alert-link">get in touch</a>!</div>

 This is where you tell us how government policy can be improved.